arielchuri/emergentobjects/assignments/persona-lp-post.md

 - Live within your chosen utopian or dystopian scenario
 - Have specific needs that your object will address
 - Guide all subsequent design decisions

-## Resources

-- Lecture: The User Persona - Week 2
-- See personas directory for examples
-- Design research methodologies readings (Canvas)

-## Tips

-- Base your persona on real observations and research, not stereotypes
-- Think about how your future scenario affects daily life
-- Include specific details that make the persona feel real
-- Consider what problems or needs this person has
-- Your persona should guide your object design decisions